eungi-aiza/LocalGCN_public/README.md

 python main.py --help
 ```

-Before running LocalGCN and AnchorEmbRec, make sure to put the LightGCN-pretrained model in the embed folder.
+Before running LocalGCN and AnchorEmbRec, make sure to put the pretrained model in the embed folder.
-Refer to the example files inside for its file name format:
+Refer to the example files inside for the format:
-{pretrained_model_name}-{dataset_name}-{number_of_layers}-{embedding_size}.pt
+{pretrained_model_name}-{dataset_name}.pt

 1. LightGCN